IMdmp/AndroidStudy/readme.md

 personal repo for studying various android components,view, tips,tricks. planning to make a nice collection of various learnings that can be found in one place needed to become a proficient android developer.

+Also used as template to start new android study projects.

-There are personal skill gaps that must be addressed in order to be a more proficient developer:
+Currently, these are the personal skill gaps that must be addressed in order to be a more proficient developer:
 ## Unit testing:
 - [ ] junit
 - [ ] mockito